 Mark Burrows, Costume Designer

 Mark’s roles at Edge include Neville in The Mystery of Edwin Drood and Sir Toby in Twelfth Night.
 Behind the scenes, Mark is a costumer; his work on The Crucible at North Riverside Players placed first at the 2019 ITA AACT Festival.
-For the Resident Theatre, he designed the costumes for Pride & Prejudice and The Book of Will, and is currently designing our Spring 2023 production of Light Up the Sky.
+For the Resident Theatre, he designed the costumes for Pride & Prejudice, The Book of Will, and Light Up the Sky.
 Even further behind the scenes, Mark is a writer.
 Past projects include Crossroads, Downtown (TBC Monday Night Reading Series), and Love Affairs and Wedding Bells (2015 Fullerton Playwright Festival winner).
 His most recent show, Zuleika the Great, in Oxford is currently being readied for its premiere, and you can learn more about his most recent project by visiting zuleikamusical.com.

 Adrienne Grove, Vocal Coach